pjperez/docker-wormhole/README.md

     git clone https://github.com/pjperez/docker-wormhole
     cd docker-wormhole

-    Download your config (.vpn) and linuxconfig files from your dashboard at [Wormhole Network](https://wormhole.network) sudo docker build -t wormhole/client .
+Download your config (.vpn) and linuxconfig files from your dashboard at [Wormhole Network](https://wormhole.network) and use them to replace the placeholders before the next step.

+    sudo docker build -t wormhole/client .

 ## Running docker-wormhole